mrkkrp/dot-emacs/README.md

 be as simple as possible.
 Prefer single keys and key sequences to key-chords.
 Even if it's not faster, it's good for your health.

+Many people advice remapping <kbd>CapsLock</kbd> key to <kbd>Ctrl</kbd>.
+I don't feel like I need more convenient <kbd>Ctrl</kbd>, maybe it's because I don't use any complex (mortal combat style) key stokes like <kbd>C-c C-o C-l</kbd>.
+All frequently used commands require single key pressing for me.
+So, currently I remap my <kbd>CapsLock</kbd> key to <kbd>∇</kbd> (nabla) with help of `xmodmap`.
+Then I use this key to switch between windows.
+It's really convenient, since switching between windows is probably one of the most used commands (I used `ace-window` for this).

 Shortcut           | Description
 --------           | -----------
 <kbd>C-c c</kbd>   | comment region